 However, if you are still having problems with the app.
 You can try changing the Privacy Settings on Windows to try and fix the issue.

-Another thing that you can check if your mic is not working on Discord is to verify if you actually allowed to app from accessing your microphone.
+Fix Discord mic issue by changing the privacy settings.
+Be sure to verify if you actually allowed to app from accessing your microphone.
 You can do this by going to your system’s privacy settings which is discussed in detail below.

 Step 1.
-On your computer, press on Windows Key + S and search for Privacy Settings.
+On your computer, use your mouse or keyboard button and press on Windows Key + S and search for Privacy Settings.

 Step 2.
 After that, click on Open to launch the Privacy Settings.